-Your systematic study of the world through the lens of this minor will address this injustice.
-The courses you choose for this program balance theoretical exploration with practical application, helping you understand disability history, cultural representation, social justice and civil rights issues, policy concerns, and current ethical debates.
+When you pursue a minor in disability studies, you focus on disability as a social, cultural, and political phenomenon while exploring how it is defined and represented.
+The program balances theoretical exploration with practical application, helping you understand disability history, cultural representation, social justice and civil rights issues, policy concerns, and current ethical debates.

-Julie Lochbaum (Education Dept)
+- Chair: Julie Lochbaum (Education Department)

-Teak Nelson (Nursing Dept)
+- Teak Nelson (Nursing Department)